ric2b/Vivaldi-browser/chromium/tools/perf/docs/apk_size_regressions.md

 # How to Deal with Android Size Alerts

-*Most alerts should not have a bug created for them.
+*Not all alerts should not have a bug created for them.
 Please read on...*

 ### If the alert is for "other lib size" or "Unknown files size":
  * File a bug against agrieve@ to fix